-Though the medications used to treat NTM lung disease can be difficult to tolerate, here are tips which may help reduce the severity of some of the side effects.
+Though the medications used to treat nontuberculous mycobacterial lung disease can be difficult to tolerate, here are tips which may help reduce the severity of some of the side effects.
 Remember to always talk to your doctor about any side effects and any remedies you plan to try for them, or about adjusting your medication dosages.

 Gastrointestinal distress is one of the more common side effects of antibiotics.
 It can range from bloating and mild discomfort to nausea or severe diarrhea, which can lead to extreme dehydration.
-This upset stomach is the result of the antibiotics killing off the good bacteria which normally reside in your gastrointestinal tract.
+This upset stomach may be the result of the antibiotics killing off the good bacteria which normally reside in your gastrointestinal tract.
 You can help replace these good bacteria by taking a probiotic supplement.
 For nausea, ginger in some form such as ginger ale or ginger chews may help.
 If the nausea is severe, your doctor may prescribe an anti-nausea medication.

 Yeast: A Candid Look at Candida